surtarso/ASAPCabinetFE/README.md

 ```sh
 ./missing_media.sh --help
 ```
+>[!IMPORTANT]
+>Generator tools will only work with VPX up to version 10.8.0, as 10.8.1 made breaking changes to windows names that are not yet addressed.

 ## Planned Features:
+We’re dreaming big!
+Help us bring these features to life:

 - Dynamic custom window creation for PuP, Toppers etc.
 - Single table overrides for settings.
+- In-game video recording.
 - Seamless switch with [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management.

 ## Contribute
 Contributions are very welcome!
-Check the [TODO](TODO) list, open issues or pull requests to help improve this app.
+Check the [TODO](TODO) list, open issues or pull requests to help improve this app—every bit helps.
 You can find the [documentation here](surtarso.github.io/ASAPCabinetFE/) or by typing `doxygen` on the project root, and opening docs/index.html.

 ### FOOTNOTE